Turning the Hourglass

 Atlanta, GA 30350

 Christine Alisa, M.S. is a traditionally based clinician and an Alternative Therapist.
-Her innovative work with adults, families, children and therapists moves people through an effective transformational process uncovering and clearing issues of abuse and trauma.
+Her innovative work with adults, families, adolescents, and therapists moves people through an effective, transformational process uncovering and clearing issues of abuse and trauma.

 Christine Alisa, M.S.
 MFT21144

 295 Redondo Ave., Suite 203